luiscruz/course_sustainableSE/2026/p1_measuring_software/g34_measuring_youtube.md

 ## Experiment procedure

-We defined four conditions (one per setting plus the baseline) and conducted 30 trials per condition, runing 120 trials in total.
+We defined four conditions (one per setting plus the baseline) and conducted 30 trials per condition, running 120 trials in total.
 To minimize human error and ensure consistency across trials, the entire experiment was automated using Python and Playwright [2].
-The Hardware and software details of the machine on which we conducted the experiment are provided below in section _Hardware/Software Details_.
-The video used throughout all trials was a fixed, publicly available YouTube video with no ads and streamed at a consistent quality (480p).
+The Hardware and software details of the machine on which we conducted the experiment are provided below in section [Hardware/Software Details](#hardwaresoftware-details).
+The video used throughout all trials was a fixed, publicly available YouTube video **(TODO: ADD VIDEO)** with no ads and streamed at a consistent quality (480p).
+### Zen Mode

-Before the start of experiment began, we prepared the machine by closing all non-essential applications, disabling notifications, and terminating background processes.
-Display brightness and system volume were both fixed at maximum for the duration of the experiment.
-Although a wired ethernet connection would have been preferable for network stability, it was not available to us, so all trials were conducted over Wi-Fi.
+Before the start of experiment began, we prepared the machine by closing all applications, disabling all notifications, disabling brightness adjusting.
+Display brightness and system volume were both fixed at 30% for the duration of the experiment, this is discussed further in the [Limitation section](#limitations).
+Although a wired ethernet connection would have been preferable for network stability, it was not nto feasible throughout the timeline of the project, so all trials were conducted over the same Wi-Fi network.
 We acknowledge this as a potential source of variance in our measurements.

+### Workflow
 With our computer in "_zen mode_", we started a 5-minute warm-up phase in which we ran a Fibonacci sequence computation to bring the CPU to a stable temperature and avoid cold-start effects in the early trials.
 After the warm-up, we executed 120 trials (30 per condition) in a randomly shuffled order to mitigate any temporal correlations between trials.

-Between each trial, the system was left idle for 60 seconds to allow it to stabilize before the next measurement began.
+Between each trial, the system was left idle for 30 seconds to allow it to stabilize before the next measurement began.

-Each trial proceeded as follows:
+Each trial proceeded the workflow as follows:

 1. Opening Chrome browser in incognito mode with dark mode enabled via a pre-set YouTube cookie.
 2. Navigating to the chosen YouTube video, accepting the cookies, and temporarily pausing playback.